UW-CTRL/AA548-spr2024/bite-size-notes/week-1-c-linearization.md

+# Linearization

-# Linearization and Discretization in Multi-Variable Control System: An Introduction
+**Scope: Linearization in Multivariable Control System**

-**Purpose:**
-- To study the transformative process of linearizing complex continuous-time dynamics and their conversion into discrete-time models within multi-variable control systems.
+- Many control models in real world are mostly made up of multiple states and a inputs.
+Using one of familiar examples, unicycle model, which is often covered in our course, we will study how linearization can be applied in multivariable control system.

+**Objectives**
-- To study the significant role of automatic differentiation in streamlining the linearization process.
+- To understand the definition and the mathematical foundation of linearization.

-**Objectives:**
-- Clarify linearization's role in control systems analysis.
-- Explore discretization techniques for adapting continuous-time dynamics to digital control applications.
-- Find how to use the automatic differentiation tools like JAX in control system linearization eifficiently.
+- To learn how to apply linearization in practical control system problem.
+- To look over code snippets(JAX, auto_diff) for linearizing the control system.

 ## Introduction

-Linearization and discretization are foundational to control systems engineering, enabling simplified analysis and design of digital control systems from complex nonlinear dynamics.
-Automatic differentiation emerges as a key player in enhancing the efficiency and precision of this process.
+Linearization simplifies nonlinear dynamics into linear models, making complex problems easier to analyze, understand and predict in fields like robotics, physics, economics, and ecology.
+It is key for dealing with real-world challenges, bridging theory with practice, and enhancing system stability and responsiveness, integrating well with various control strategies.

 ## Preliminaries

-- **Linearization:** Approximation of nonlinear systems as linear around an equilibrium.
+- **Nonlinear and Linear System**
+  -
+- **Linearization** is a method for assessing the local stability of an equilibrium point of a system of nonlinear differential equations or discrete dynamical systems.
 It simplifies the system to `f(x) ≈ f(a) + f'(a) · (x-a)` for analysis and control.

 - **Discretization:** Conversion of continuous-time dynamics (differential equations) into discrete-time models (difference equations) essential for digital processing.